Land Reclamation Program - Frequently Asked Questions (FAQs)

 6. How many coal mines are left in Missouri?

-As of June 30, 2006, there were two operating coal mines and five in the process of reclaiming, along with eight that had their permits revoked and the Land Reclamation Program is overseeing the reclamation work.
+As of June 30, 2016, there was one operating coal mine and 10 in the process of being reclaimed.
+The Land Reclamation Program is overseeing the reclamation work.

 7. How long does it take to get coal mine land released and turned over to the landowner?

 This can vary.
 After coal has been removed from the ground the grading of the spoil, topsoil replacement and reseeding are supposed to be done in 450 days.
 However, the coal company is also required to ensure that the vegetation is sufficient to control erosion and that a minimum five year liability period has passed during which measurements are taken of the vegetation to ensure that it is at least as productive as it was prior to the initiation of mining operations.
 They also have to show, through continued monitoring of surface and groundwater locations that there has been no significant impact to water resources of the area, during the entire mining process and continuing through the five-year liability period.
 So it usually takes, at minimum, just over six years from the time coal is removed to clear the mine operator of continuing liability in a manner that will allow the landowner to have full control of the site.
 This time frame (six years) is dependent on the permittee doing everything perfectly.
 It is, of course, rare for everything to go perfectly, without setbacks, and it is common for final reclamation to take 7 to 10 years to complete.
 There are instances where it has taken even longer.

 1. Does any agency, either state or local, regulate blasting at mining operations?